gottacatchenall/dissertation_prospectus/tex/prospectus.md

 The primary goal of this prospectus is to outline the need for simulation models in biodiversity science, both for the purposes of answering "purely" scientific questions, but also for forecasting and management in real ecological systems.
-Most published studies which incorporate simulation tend to fall into one of two categories: the first being where the simulation model is used as a "virtual laboratory" (@volker_grimm_ibm) to experiment with systems that do not fit into the spatial/temporal scale that can be done in real life, the second being for the application of a simulation model to a real systmem.
+Most published studies which incorporate simulation tend to fall into one of two categories: the first being where the simulation model is used as a "virtual laboratory" (@volker_grimm_ibm) to experiment with systems that do not fit into the spatial/temporal scale that can be done in real life, the second being for the application of a simulation model to a real system.

 - parameters come from a set of values that the researcher think is interesting